Troubleshoot issues writing data

 messagedescribes a field error, troubleshoot rejected points.

-- Verify all lines contain valid syntax (line protocol or CSV).
+- Verify all lines contain valid syntax (line protocol).

-- Verify the timestamps match the precision parameter.
+- Verify the timestamps in your data match the precision parameter in your request.

 - Minimize payload size and network errors by optimizing writes.